MeteoSwiss/opendata-forecast-data/README.md

 For more detailed information on the vertical grid, read section 3.4 in [Working with the ICON Model](https://www.dwd.de/DE/leistungen/nwv_icon_tutorial/pdf_einzelbaende/icon_tutorial2024.pdf?__blob=publicationFile&v=3).

-Besides the grid above the surface, there is also a grid below land.
-It is much simpler because the **level number corresponds to meters below ground**.
-For example, the parameter "soil temperature", abbreviated as T_SO, is constructed as describe above.
+In addition to the vertical grid above the surface, there is also a grid below the land surface.
+In this case, the **level numbers correpond directly to depths in meters below ground**.
+For example, the parameter "soil temperature" (abbreviated as `T_SO`) is defined using this subsurface vertical structure.

 #### 2.4.2 Horizontal Grid